Mrenzy123/DelaniStudio-1/README.md

 * You are done now :heavy_check_mark:
 ## BDD
 #### Behaviour
+* The 'What we do'  icons when clicked should toggle between the respective description of each icon.
+The description should be centered aligned.
+The header should be in bold and centered also.
+* A Hover effect for the -Portfolio - section such that on hover a white box appears with the name of the project inside.
+The project picture should still be visible in the background.
 * Enter both names
 * Enter valid email
 #### Input Example